 Ritonavir belongs to the class of antiretroviral medications called protease inhibitors (PIs).
-Ritonavir is used in combination with other HIV medications to treat the infection caused by the human immunodeficiency virus (HIV).
+Ritonavir is used in combination with other HIV medications to treat the infection caused by the human immunodeficiency virus (HIV) for adults and children more than 2 years old.
 HIV is the virus responsible for acquired immune deficiency syndrome (AIDS).
 HIV infection destroys CD4 (T) cells, which are important to the immune system.
 The immune system helps fight infections.

 Ritonavir works by blocking the action of protease, an enzyme that the virus needs to multiply.
 Ritonavir does not cure AIDS and does not prevent it from being spread to others.
 It does slow further growth or reproduction of HIV when used in combination with other medications, and it seems to slow down the destruction of the immune system.
 This may help to delay the development of problems that are related to AIDS or HIV infection.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.